kaltura/knowledge-center-ng/documentation/Knowledge/how-use-kaltura-api-abstract-classes.md

 ---
 layout: page
-title: "How to use Kaltura API abstract classes"
+title: How to use Kaltura API Abstract Classes
-date: 2012-01-03 17:34:57
 ---

 Abstract classes cannot be instantiated.
-Therefore abstract have derived classes, but not objects.
+Therefore abstracts have derived classes, but not objects.
 For each abstract class, use one of its sub classes.

 Each abstract class has a subset of required properties.
 The specific properties that are required depend on the service/action pair and object used with the sub class.